Raising young children? Considering when to start your family? Feeling too busy, too broke, or too burned out to even consider having children?

 - Raising awareness of the consequences associated with delayed childbearing, empowering young men and women to make informed decisions about starting a family

-To receive updates about upcoming events, or to join the Choices in Parenting and Practice Discussion Group (an email listserv), please contact email@example.com, including CPP in the subject line.
+To receive updates about upcoming events, please email email@example.com, including CPP in the subject line.

 This initiative was formerly the Mothers in Rural Medicine initiative.
 We have changed the title to reflect the broad interest of all medical practitioners in this topic.